nvim-flutter/flutter-tools.nvim/README.md

 then you need to pass in a command by specifying `flutter_lookup_cmd = <my-command>`.
 If you have a full path already you can pass it in using `flutter_path`.

-If you are on linux, this plugin will automatically set the `flutter_lookup_cmd` to `flutter sdk-path` which allows finding `snap` installations of flutter.
-If this doesn't work for any reason likely an old version of flutter before this command was added, you can set your `flutter_lookup_cmd` to `"echo $HOME/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.
+If you are on linux and using `snap`, this plugin will automatically set the `flutter_lookup_cmd` to `flutter sdk-path` which allows finding
+`snap` installations of flutter.
+If this doesn't work for any reason likely an old version of flutter before this command was added, you can set your `flutter_path` to `"<INSERT-HOME-DIRECTORY>/snap/flutter/common/flutter/bin/flutter"` which is where this is usually installed by `snap`.

 ### Telescope Integration